mnihl/practicalwork2morgan/README.md

 # Actions

-- Added the basic structure and organization of the project
+- Added the basic structure and organization of the project.
-- Created the homepage, navbar, and footers that will be shared on all the other html pages
+- Created the homepage, navbar, and footers that will be shared on all the other html pages.
-- Added image files that will be used in the content of the various html pages
+- Added image files that will be used in the content of the various html pages.
-- Completed the about me content
+- Completed the about me content.
-- Added content to the topic, degree pages
+- Added content to the topic, degree pages.
-- Finalized content in HTML form, contact, net, fce pages, CSS is next
+- Finalized content in HTML form, contact, net, fce pages, CSS is next.
-- Added styling via styles.css to all pages and elements
+- Added styling via styles.css to all pages and elements.
-- Minor page adjustments, and the conclusion
+- Minor page adjustments, and added the conclusion.
+- Added email section to the contact page, and social media links to the about me page.